readium/readium-lcp-server/README.md

 ````

 If this gives no error, your install is ready; type Ctrl-C to move out of the test mode.
 In case of errors, read Readme.md in the "manage" directory to get more details.

+On Windows:

+In the previous instructions, replace:

+* $GOPATH with %GOPATH%
+* forward slashes with backward slashes in paths.

 Configuration
 ==============